getsentry/sentry-php/UPGRADE-2.0.md

-# Upgrade from 1.7 to 2.0
+# Upgrade from 1.10 to 2.0

 ### Client options

-- The `environment` option has been renamed to `current_environment`.
-- The `http_proxy` option has been renamed to `proxy`.
+- The `http_proxy` option has been removed.

-- The `processorOptions` option has been renamed to `processors_options`.
-- The `exclude` option has been renamed to `excluded_exceptions`.
-Unlike `exclude`, `excluded_exceptions` will also exclude all subclasses.
+- The `exclude` option has been removed.

-- The `send_callback` option has been renamed to `should_capture`.
+- The `send_callback` option has been renamed to `before_send`.

 - The `name` option has been renamed to `server_name`.

+- The `secret_key` option has been removed.

+- The `public_key` option has been removed.

+- The `message_limit` option has been removed.

 - The `project` option has been removed.

+- The `severity_map` option has been removed.

+- The `ignore_server_port` option has been removed.

+- The `error_types` option has been removed.

+- The `trust_x_forwarded_proto` option has been removed.

+- The `mb_detect_order` option has been removed.

+- The `trace` option has been removed.

-- The `extra_data` option has been removed in favour of setting additional data directly in the context.
+- The `tags` option has been removed in favour of setting them in the scope.

+- The `site` option has been removed.

-- The `curl_method` option has been removed in favour of leaving to the user the choice of setting an HTTP client supporting syncronous, asyncronous or both transport methods.
+- The `extra_data` option has been removed in favour of setting additional data in the scope.

+- The `curl_method` option has been removed.

 - The `curl_path` option has been removed.

 - The `curl_ipv4` option has been removed.

 - The `curl_ssl_version` option has been removed.

 - The `verify_ssl` option has been removed.

 - The `ca_cert` option has been removed.

 - The `proxy` option has been removed in favour of leaving to the user the burden of configuring the HTTP client options using a custom client.

-- The `processors` option has been removed in favour of leaving to the user the choice of which processors add or remove using the appropriate methods of the `Client` and `ClientBuilder` classes.
+- The `processors` option has been removed.

-- The `processors_options` option has been removed in favour of leaving to the user the burden of adding an already configured processor instance to the client.
+- The `processors_options` option has been removed.

 - The `transport` option has been removed in favour of setting it using the client builder.

 - The `install_default_breadcrumb_handlers` option has been removed.
-- The `http_client_options` has been added to set the options that applies to the HTTP client chosen by the user as underlying transport method.
-- The `open_timeout` option has been added to set the maximum number of seconds to wait for the server connection to open.
-- The `excluded_loggers` option has been added to set the list of logger 'progname's to exclude from breadcrumbs.
-- The `environments` option has been added to set the whitelist of environments that will send notifications to Sentry.

 - The `serialize_all_object` option has been added to configure whether all the object instances should be serialized.

 - The `context_lines` option has been added to configure the number of lines of code context to capture.

 - The `server` option has been renamed to `dsn`.

+### Misc

+- All the classes have been renamed and moved around to follow the PSR-4 convention and `final` have been added where appropriate.

+- The `Raven_Autoloader` class has been removed.
+To install and use the library you are required to use [Composer](https://getcomposer.org/).

+- The `Raven_Compat` class has been removed.

+- The `Raven_Util` class has been removed.

+- The `Raven_CurlHandler` class has been removed.

+- The `Raven_TransactionStack` class has been removed.

+- The `Raven_Exception` class has been removed.

 ### Client

-- The `Raven_Client` class has been renamed to `Client` to follow the PSR-4 convention.

-- The constructor of the `Raven_Client` class has changed its signature.
-The only way to set the DSN is now to set it in the options passed to the `Configuration` class.
+- The constructor of the `Raven_Client` class has changed its signature and now requires to be passed a configuration object, an instance of a transport and an event factory.

   Before: